H2CO3/sam-bam-rs/README.md

 You can find more detailed usage [here](https://docs.rs/bam).

 ## Changelog
+* 0.0.5 - Improved interaction with tags, in addition:
+    - now `fetch` and `fetch_by` return an error, if the fetched region is out of bounds,
+    - during the construction of `IndexedReader`, you can specify how to handle a situation when BAI index is younger than a BAM file (ignore, return error, warn).
 * 0.0.4 - Bug fixes, optimized writing in SAM format,
 * 0.0.3 - Switched to a new `inflate` crate, additional reading speedup,
 * 0.0.2 - Support for consecutive reader `bam::Reader`,